JRamosGarcia/bitcoindAdapter/README.md

 * `bitcoindadapter.saveDBOnRefresh={true|false}`
 Saves mempool changes in db for each mempool refresh the application does.

-* `bitcoindadapter.maxMemPoolSizeReturnedInTxNumber=300`
-REST API `/memPool/full`  returns all mempool, if tx number in mempool is above this number a http 413 error, "Payload Too Large" is returned.
-A value of 0 means unlimited (return full mempool always).

 * `bitcoindadapter.memPoolChangesSize=10`
 REST API `/memPool/changes` returns last 10 changes in memPool.